Blue Flowers For Native Gardens: 7 Native Blue Flowers To Grow

 (Image credit: F Ahmed / Shutterstock)

-A good choice for naturalized beds and wetland spots, Virginia dayflower (Commelina virginica) is treasured for its delicate light blue flowers for a native garden.
-Plants are at home where conditions remain moist.
+A good choice for naturalized beds and wetland spots, Virginia dayflower's (Commelina virginica) delicate light blue flowers are treasured in a native garden.
+These plants are at home where conditions remain moist.
 This includes soils that remain saturated and those that experience standing water.
 Established plants are robust, spreading quickly via rhizomes.
 Virginia dayflower plants are hardy to USDA zone 5.

 6. Colorado Blue Columbine